The more questions you ask, the more you will know. Science is useless without questions! :)

 University of Manchester and Royal Philips B.V.

-Working with a Mass Spectrometer.
+Favourite thing to do in my job: Working with a Mass Spectrometer.

 I’m from Sheffield, and I carry out research at the University of Manchester.
 As part of my research, I work with Philips – you know, the company that makes electronics.
 Did you know they co-invented the CD?
 If you don’t know what a CD is, ask your mum and dad!